How the Towey Clan Got Started

 People bearing the Irish surname of Towey trace their ancestry to Ballaghaderreen and nearby townlands, primarily those in four parishes — Castlemore, Kilcolman, Kilbeagh and Kilmovee.
-These four parishes are roughly co-extensive with the ancient territory known as Sliabh Lugha ruled by the O’Gadhra Dynasty in the 12th and 13th centuries.
+These four parishes are roughly co-extensive with the ancient territory known as Sliabh Lugha (now much of Co.
+Mayo) ruled by the O’Gadhra Dynasty in the 12th and 13th centuries.
 After the Norman invasion in 1170, these parishes became part of the Barony of Costello in the 13th century.

-- The various Ireland land divisions are identified at Ireland Land Divisions.Many maps relating to land dicisions such as parishes, dynasties, baronies, etc. are beginning to be available on the Internet.
+- The various Ireland land divisions are identified at Ireland Land Divisions.Many maps relating to land divisions such as parishes, dynasties, baronies, etc. are beginning to be available on the Internet.

 - Historically all of these were part of Co.
 Mayo, with the exception of a small portion of Kilcolman parish which was in Co.
 Sligo when County boundaries were specified by English invaders in the year 1570.
 Thus Sliabh Lugha became the northern half of Costello Barony, at just about the time when predominant ownership of the land was passing from the Costellos to the Dillons.
 (The Sligo portion became part of the Coolavin half-barony).

 - Following passage of the Irish Poor Law in the late 1830s, Castlemore, Kilcolman and five townlands of Kilbeagh became part of the Castlerea (sometimes Castlereagh) Poor Law Union (PLU), and the rest of Kilbeagh and Kilmovee were assigned to the Swinford PLU.
 The Sligo townlands went into the Boyle PLU.